Rack Configuration

 Each VM is assigned a quarter of an external IP address for NAT-ing egress traffic whether it has an ephemeral or floating IP or not.
 When sizing the IP pool capacity, your estimations will have to include the NAT usage as well.

-Additional context and considerations about the data network are available in the Network Preparations and IP Pool Management guides.
+Additional context and considerations about the data network are available in the Network Preparations and IP Pools guides.

 Last updated